davidgasquez/handbook/Mindfulness.md

 - Overcome the bystander effect:  there is something that everyone wants to *happen* but nobody wants to be the one to *do* it.
 Develop the reflex of noticing bystander apathy in your environment, and actively do the thing.
 E.g. ask a question when there's a confusing point in a talk, notice tiny tragedies of the commons (an empty jug of water that nobody wants to refill), notice when everyone feels uncomfortable being the first to, say, dance at a party, and just do it.
 - [Our behavior is made up of a complex and chaotic soup of so many factors that it's downright silly to think there's a singular, autonomous "you" calling the shots](https://youtu.be/GRYcSuyLiJk).
 - Tools and ideas are not neutral.
 They have baked some principles and values.
-  - E.g: [[Social Media Issues]], [[Blockchain]] protocols that use PoW wasting energy.
+  - E.g: [[Social Media Issues|social media]] encourages rage, [[blockchain]] protocols "waste" energy using Proof of Work.
-  - A person holding a hammer interacts with the world in a different way and could be considered a different entity.
+  - A person holding a hammer interacts with the world in a different way.
+It is a different entity.
 Same with ideas.
 - Most of the world is held together with duct tape so don't be surprised when it breaks.